Kamal Rails on Hetzner Series Part 2: Deploy Postgres with your Rails application

-Step 1: Add database configuration in deploy.yml file
+Step 1: Configure the Database in deploy.yml

-• Here is what the config/deploy.yml file should like:
+• Your config/deploy.yml should look like:

 1